 To remove them from the tray, take a thin knife, and run it around the edges of each slot to loosen the biscuit and slide it out.
 However, if you're using paper liners you won't have to worry about doing this.

-And there you have it – warm, fluffy, savory cheese & butter almond flour biscuits, ready in 20 minutes!
+And there you have it – warm, fluffy, savory cheese & butter almond flour biscuits, that are low carb and ready in 20 minutes!